Shia view of Aisha: Jealousy

-Shia believe that Aisha was jealous of Muhammad's other wives, especially his first wife, Khadijah.
+Some Shias believe that Aisha was jealous of Muhammad's other wives, especially his first wife, Khadijah.
 On one occasion she is reported to have been tired of Muhammad speaking of his first wife so often and said that Allah had replaced Khadijah with a better wife, referring to herself, for which Muhammad rebuked her.
 She is also criticized for deceiving Muhammad and hatching a plan with Hafsa bint Umar to stop him spending a long time at Zaynab bint Jahsh's house.
 They believe this shows a severe amount of disrespect and insubordination to her husband.
 The following verses of the Qur'an are unanimously agreed by scholars to be referring to Aisha and Hafsa:

 When the Prophet confided unto one of his wives a matter, but when she divulged it (unto others) and God apprised him therefore, he made known a part of it and avoided a part; so when he informed her of it, said she: ‘Who informed thee of this?’
 He said: ‘Informed, me, the All-Knowing, the All-Aware’.
 If you both (women) repent to Allah, (it is better for you), for your hearts have swerved from the right path and if you supported each other against the Prophet, you should know that Allah is his Protector, and after Him Gabriel and the righteous believers and the angels are his companions and helpers.
 Happily his Lord if he divorceth you, will give him in your place wives better than you, submissive, faithful, obedient, repentant, prayerful, observers of fast, widows and virgins.